HGieselmann/HugoCreativeCoding/content/docs/06_MultipleObjects.md

 	//Code to run each iteration
 }
 {{</highlight>}}
 This code would actually work just fine.
-It’s essentially recreating the for loop, we have been looking at earlier, we just created in manually. <br>
+It’s essentially recreating the for loop. <br>
 But you could of course use this in cases, when you want to base the iteration on some kind of outside variable.
-Just make sure to be able to change the value from inside the while loop.
+Just make sure to be able to make the condition can become false based on operations inside the while loop.

-Redo this
+Build a Sektch with While loops

 ### Do-While Loops
 There is one last kind of loop which C# offers.
 The “do-while” loop.
 As the name suggests it’s very tightly entangled with the while loop.
 It’s special feature is, that it will always execute at least once, because the evaluation of the condition follows after the first iteration step.
 {{<highlight c>}}